AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 A **feed** is a grouping of data (segments) and the rules for how that data can be exposed or used.
 A feed can be managed independently and exchanged with other Platform users through segment match.

-A feed requires a name, description, a minimum of two identity namespaces, and a minimum of two segments.
+The basic set up of a feed includes a name, a description, and configurations regarding data usage labels and identity namespaces.

-Once a feed is created, select the segments you want to share from your list of first-party segments, and then select the partner(s) to share with from your list of linked partners.
+Once you have established the settings of your feed, select the segments you want to share from your list of first-party segments, and then select the partner(s) to share with from your list of linked partners.
+During this process, you can **Analyze by Segment** and view the pre-share estimates prior to finalizing your feed, view the number of overlapping identities by namespace between you and your partner, as well as view how many of the overlapped identities are given consent to share data.

 ### Publish feed